On Premises Test Execution

 /logs volume if you would like to access the log from outside of Docker.
 10 days worth of logs are kept in the container using a daily rolling strategy.

-Create a new test case, and during the Configuration step select My Shared Grid as a Test Runner.
-You should see your region in the list.
+Create a new test case, and during the Configuration step you will see your region name in the Locations list.
 Select it and when your test starts it will execute on one of your test runners.

-Note that you can have multiple regions of your own each with multiple agents.
+Note that you can have multiple regions of your own each with multiple test runners.

 To upgrade to the latest version of the test runner software: